Complex and Adaptive Dynamical Systems: A Primer: Scale-Free Graphs

 where the sum runs over the already existing nodes.
 At every time step $m$ new edges are attached to the existing links.
 The total number of connectivities is then $\sum_j k_j=2m(t-1)$.
 We thus obtain

-Note, that Eq.\ (\ref{networks1_scale_free_eq}) is not well defined for $t=1$, since there are no exisiting edges present in the system.
-Preferential attachment needs in principle some starting connectivities to work.
-We have therefore set $t-1\approx t$ in Eq.\ (\ref{networks1_dot_k}), since we are only interested in the long-time behaviour.
+Note that Eq.~(\ref{networks1_scale_free_eq}) is not well defined for $t=1$, since there are no existing edges present in the system. {In principle preferential attachment needs} some starting connectivities to work.
+We have therefore set $t-1\approx t$ in Eq.~(\ref{networks1_dot_k}), since we are only interested in the long-time behaviour.